Go Library for Working with Excel XLSX Documents

 go get https://github.com/tealeg/xlsx.git

-Creating NEW XLSX Files via Go Library
+Creating NEW Excel XLSX Files via Go Library

-The Open source xlsx library gives software developers the capability to create a new empty XLSX file from scratch using a couple of Go commands.
+The Open source xlsx library gives software developers the capability to create a new empty MS Excel XLSX file from scratch using a couple of Go commands.
 The developers can use the new NewFile() function to generate a new file.
 Once it is created you can easily add new content to the workbook.
 You can add a new sheet or append an existing sheet with ease.
 Once created and the work is completed, please save your work, it is recommended Close()the sheet.

 // Demonstrates how to create/open/save XLSX files